Tokenization vs. Augmentation: A Systematic Study of Writer Variance in IMU-Based Online Handwriting Recognition: Experiments

 \subsection{Sequence Length Analysis}

-Previous experiments demonstrate that concatenation-based methods significantly improve performance, particularly for character-level recognition.
-However, since concatenation results in longer input sequences, the observed gains might be attributed to the increased training duration associated with processing more characters per epoch.
-To isolate the effect of sequence length, we compare performance across different numbers of concatenated sequences against character-equivalent extended training epochs in Table~\ref{tab:concat_length}.
+Previous experiments show that concatenation-based augmentation substantially improves performance, particularly for character-level recognition.
+However, since concatenation produces longer input sequences, the observed gains might simply result from the increased computational budget required during training.
+To determine whether the observed improvements arise merely from additional computation, we compare different levels of concatenation against proportionally extended training schedules with a comparable computational budget in Table~\ref{tab:concat_length}.

-The results confirm that sequence length is the decisive factor.
-While extending the training duration of the baseline (e.g., $3\times$ epochs) reduces the \ac{WER} to 40.57\%, utilizing 2 concatenations (with $1\times$ epoch) achieves a significantly lower \ac{WER} of 34.52\% with equivalent data throughput.
-The optimal configuration is achieved with 3 concatenations, which reduces the \ac{CER} by 34.5\% and the \ac{WER} by 25.4\% compared to the baseline.
-This significantly outperforms purely extended training strategies.
+The results show that concatenation-based training is more effective than proportionally extending the training duration.
+While training the baseline for $3\times$ epochs reduces the \ac{WER} to 40.57\,\%, using 2 concatenations for a single training schedule achieves a lower \ac{WER} of 34.52\,\% with a comparable computational budget.
+The best result is obtained with 3 concatenations, reducing the \ac{CER} by 34.5\,\% and the \ac{WER} by 25.4\,\% relative to the baseline.
+These gains suggest that longer, compositionally richer input sequences provide a stronger learning signal than allocating an equivalent computational budget to additional optimization alone.